pretix/pretix-docs/docs/index.md

     ---

-    pretix.eu is the central entry point to the pretix project and also the home of the commercial hosting service available.
+    pretix.eu is the central entry point to the pretix project and the home of our commercial hosting service.

     :fa3-arrow-right: [pretix.eu](https://pretix.eu)